Skip to main content

 Which product will show me the water for a particular flood event?

-It is recommended users read section 8.1 (Usage Notes) of the User Guide to better understand the caveats of using the global flood product.
-Buildings, canopy cover, cloud, and cloud-shadow can obscure flood detection and terrain shadow, cloud-shadow, and volcanic rock can lead to false-positive flood detections.
-It can also be helpful to examine the corresponding MODIS reflectance imagery in NASA Worldview (https://worldview.earthdata.nasa.gov) to determine the level of cloudiness on the dates of interest, and thus potential sources of false-positives (cloud or terrain shadow) or false-negatives (cloud obscuration, or other data gaps).
+We recommend that users read section 7.1 (Usage Notes) of the User Guide to better understand the caveats for use of the product.
+Buildings, canopy cover, clouds, and cloud shadows can obscure flood detection.
+Terrain shadow, cloud shadow, and volcanic rock also can lead to false-positive flood detections.
+It is also helpful to examine the corresponding reflectance imagery in NASA Worldview to determine the level of cloudiness on the dates of interest, and thus potential sources of false-positives (cloud or terrain shadow) or false negatives (cloud obscuration or other data gaps).

 Why can I only see the 2- and 3-day products in Worldview?

-The 1-day product has more false positive flood detections, so to avoid misinterpretation, only the 2- and 3-day products are currently available in Worldview.
-The 1-day is available in the full HDF product file, or as separate geotiff files.
+The 1-day product has more false positive flood detections so, to avoid misinterpretation, only the 2- and 3-day products are currently available in Worldview.
+The 1-day is available in the full HDF product file and as separate GeoTIFF files.

 What caveats should be considered when using the flood mapping product?

 Incorrect reference water may result in flood false positives.
 Figure 1 shows a reservoir in Cambodia formed after the completion of the Lower Sesan II dam in 2017.
-Prior to Release 1, this reservoir was routinely reported as flood.
-With the updated reference water layer (see User Guide section 3.5) this is no longer occurring (the reservoir is now reported as “surface water”), but similar situations will occur with other newly constructed reservoirs, until they have been filled for ~3 years.
-Note that even then, if the reservoir levels vary seasonally or yearly, some edge areas may be reported as flood if the new reference water layer has not captured its maximal extent.
+Prior to Release 1, this reservoir was routinely reported as a flood.
+With the updated reference water layer (see User Guide section 3.5) this is no longer occurring; the reservoir is now reported as “surface water.”
+But similar situations will occur with other newly constructed reservoirs until they have been filled for about 3 years.
+Note that even then, if the reservoir levels vary seasonally or yearly, some edge areas may be reported as floods if the new reference water layer has not captured its maximal extent.

-Cloud and terrain shadow can lead to false positives.
+Clouds and terrain shadows can lead to false positives.
 Please see section 8 of the User Guide for more information and examples.

 Why was a particular flood not detected?

-Additionally, if the flood is small in extent (MODIS pixels are approximately 250 m), or if it is under canopy cover (trees will obscure underlying water), or in urban areas (streets may be flooded, but there is likely a larger proportion of non-flooded rooftops), it may not be captured.
+Additionally, a flood may not be captured if it is small in extent (MODIS pixels are approximately 250 m, and VIIRS ~375 m), under canopy cover (trees will obscure underlying water), or in urban areas (where streets may be flooded, but there is a larger proportion of non-flooded rooftops).

 Can I get a GeoTIFF of the flood product?